Demand renewed for release of Editor-in-Chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The journalist community members renewed the demand for an early release of Editor-in-Chief of the Jang, Geo and The News, Mir Shakil-ur-Rahman, as they continued the protest against his arrest on Tuesday.
+PESHAWAR: The members of the journalist community urged the government to release the Jang/Geo Media Group Editor-in-Chief, Mir Shakil-ur-Rahman, as they continued the protest against his arrest on Monday.

-The protesters carried banners and placards inscribed with various slogans.
-They sought the release of the Jang Group chief who had been detained since March 12 of this year.
-Those who spoke on the occasion included Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Shah Zaman, Imdad Ali Qazalbash and others.
-They said Mir Shakil-ur-Rahman was being victimized for promoting independent journalism in the country.
-His arrest was termed illegal, unconstitutional and a brazen attack on the independent media.
+The protesters staged a walk and later gathered at the offices of the Daily Jang, The News and Geo TV.
+They were holding banners and placards inscribed with slogans that condemned the pressure tactics against the free media and sought the release of Mir Shakil-ur-Rahman without any delay.
+The protesters said Mir Shakil-ur-Rahman headed the largest media group of the country but had been behind bars since March 12 on dubious charges.
+Among the speakers who addressed the protesters were Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Shah Zaman, Qaisar Khan, Gulzar Khan, Imdad Ali Qazalbash and others.
+They were critical of the government for targeting Mir Shakil-ur-Rahman and his Jang Group for pursuing independent journalism.
+The protesters said the Jang Group was being penalized for promoting free journalism and becoming a voice for the pressed sections of the society.
+The speakers said legal experts and people from other walks of life had said that the arrest of Mir Shakil-ur-Rahman was illegal, unconstitutional and an attack on the free media.
+They said there was a nexus between the Pakistan Tehreek-e-Insaf (PTI) government and National Accountability Bureau (NAB) and both had joined hands to target the governmental opponents and independent media.
+The speakers said the arrest of Mir Shakil-ur-Rahman in a 34-year-old property case clearly pointed to victimization.
+They appealed to the chief justice of the Supreme Court of Pakistan to take notice of the case and provide justice to Mir Shakil-ur-Rahman.

-The protesters were critical of Pakistan Tehreek-e-Insaf (PTI) government and National Accountability Bureau (NAB.
-They said both had joined hands to punish the largest media group of the country.
-The speakers said the NAB had no authority to arrest a person in a three decades-old property case, adding the Jang Group head was arrested because the so-called anti-graft body was being used by the PTI govt to suppress the dissent.
-They said the PTI government had embarked on an anti-media policy which was equally hurting the media houses and the journalists.
-The speakers said the pressure tactics were being used against the Jang Media Group.
-They cited denial of due share in advertisements and disruption of the Geo TV transmission to prove their point.